Vive le Québec libre: Speech

 De Gaulle stepped out onto the balcony to give a short address to the assembled masses which was also broadcast live on radio.
-In his speech he commented that his drive down the banks of the Saint Lawrence River, lined as it had been with cheering crowds, reminded him of his triumphant return to Paris after the liberation from Nazi Germany.
+In his speech he commented that his drive down the banks of the Saint Lawrence River, lined as it had been with cheering crowds, reminded him of his triumphant return to Paris after its Liberation from Nazi Germany.
 The speech appeared to conclude with the words "Vive Montréal !
 Vive le Québec !" ("Long live Montreal!
 Long live Quebec!"), but he then added, "Vive le Québec libre !
 Vive, vive, vive le Canada français !
 Et vive la France !" ("Long live free Quebec!
 Long live, long live, long live French Canada!
 And long live France!"), whereupon the crowd roared with approval, especially after hearing, "Vive le Québec libre !".